ibm-cloud-docs/vpc/fs_snapshots_about.md

 # About {{site.data.keyword.filestorage_vpc_short}} snapshots
 {: #fs-snapshots-about}

-File Storage snapshots are a zonal feature that is used to create a point-in-time copy of your {{site.data.keyword.filestorage_vpc_short}} share.
+File Storage snapshots are used to create a point-in-time copy of your {{site.data.keyword.filestorage_vpc_short}} share.
 The initial snapshot that you take is a full backup of the share.
 Subsequent snapshots of the same share are incremental, so they capture only the changes that occurred after the last snapshot was taken.
 You can use a snapshot to restore data to a new share in the console, from the CLI, with the API, or Terraform.
 {: shortdesc}

 ## Snapshots concepts